myenari/cmpn202-operating-systems/week2.md

+# Week 2 – Security Planning and Testing Methodology

-Performance Testing Plan:
+## Performance Testing Plan

-For performance and remote monitoring, I will use command-line monitoring tools such as top, htop, df -h, free -h, and uptime to observe CPU usage, memory consumption, disk utilisation, and system load while the server is running.
-Testing will be carried out during normal operation and while performing administrative tasks over SSH to assess system responsiveness and stability.
-Network performance will be observed using basic connectivity checks and interface statistics to ensure reliable remote access.
+For performance and remote monitoring, command-line tools will be used to observe system behaviour while the Ubuntu Server is running.
+CPU usage, memory consumption, disk utilisation, and system uptime will be monitored using tools such as top, free -h, df -h, and uptime.
+Testing will be carried out during normal administrative tasks performed over SSH to assess responsiveness, stability, and overall system performance.
+This approach ensures the server remains reliable while being managed remotely.

-Security Configuration Checklist:
+## Security Configuration Checklist

-SSH access is secured by disabling root login, enforcing strong passwords, and limiting access to authorised users only.
+- SSH access is secured by disabling root login and enforcing strong password authentication.
-The firewall (UFW) is configured to allow SSH traffic while blocking all unnecessary ports.
-Mandatory access control is enabled using AppArmor to restrict application permissions.
-Automatic security updates are enabled to ensure the system remains protected against known vulnerabilities.User privilege management follows the principle of least privilege, using sudo for administrative tasks.
+- The firewall (UFW) is configured to allow only SSH traffic while blocking all other incoming connections.
+- Mandatory access controls are enforced using AppArmor to restrict application permissions.
+- Automatic security updates are enabled to ensure vulnerabilities are patched promptly.
+- User privilege management follows the principle of least privilege, with administrative tasks performed using sudo.
-Network security is maintained by isolating the virtual machine and monitoring active connections.
+- Network security is maintained by isolating the virtual machine and monitoring active connections.

-Threat Model and Mitigation:
+## Threat Model

-One identified threat is unauthorised SSH access, which is mitigated through SSH hardening and firewall rules.
-Another threat is privilege escalation, reduced by strict user permissions and controlled sudo access.
-A further threat is outdated software vulnerabilities, mitigated by enabling automatic updates and regular system patching.
+One identified threat is unauthorised SSH access, which is mitigated through SSH hardening, firewall rules, and restricted user privileges.
+Another threat is privilege escalation, reduced by enforcing sudo access controls and mandatory access policies.
+A further threat is unpatched vulnerabilities, which is mitigated by enabling automatic system updates and regular patching to maintain system security.